teamresistance/2017-Steamworks-Rewrite/README.md

 # 2017-Steamworks-Rewrite
 Built for Eclipse, this is the 2017 bot Maytag, rewritten to follow the framework set this year.
-OUTDATED (Eclipse)
+UPDATED (VSCode)

 ### Joystick Assignments